 |1||Daawat Foods Limited||37257.65||Business purpose|

 28. Particulars of contracts or arrangements with related parties:

-The particulars of every contract or arrangements entered into by the Company with related parties referred to in sub-section (1) of Section 188 of the Companies Act, 2013 are disclosed in Form No. AOC-2.
-With reference to Section 134(3) (h) of Companies Act, 2013 all contracts and arrangement with related parties under Sec 188(1) entered by the Company during the financial year were in ordinary course of business also on arms length basis.
+The particulars of every contract or arrangements entered by the Company with related parties referred to in sub-section (1) of Section 188 of the Companies Act, 2013 are disclosed in Form No. AOC-2 (refer Annexure III).
+With reference to Section 134(3) (h) of Companies Act, 2013, all contracts and arrangement with related parties under Sec 188(1) entered by the Company were in ordinary course of business and on arms length basis.

 29. Corporate Governance Certificate

-The Compliance certificate from the auditors regarding compliance of conditions of corporate governance as stipulated in Clause 49 of the Listing agreement shall be annexed with the report.
+The Compliance Certificate from the Practicing Company Secretary regarding compliance of conditions of Corporate Governance as stipulated in Regulation 27 of LODR 2015 is annexed with the report.